hamdanjaveed/Join-Lines/README.md

 Instructions
 ============

 There are two ways to join lines.
-You can join the line your cursor is on with the next line by hitting Ctrl-J (for both mac and pc).
+You can join the line your cursor is on with the next line by hitting Ctrl-Shift-J.
-You can alternatively join multiple lines by selecting them and hitting Ctrl-J (again, ctrl for mac as well).
+You can alternatively join multiple lines by selecting them and hitting Ctrl-Shift-J.

-By hitting Ctrl-J, you join the lines with a single space character separating them.
-If you don't want that space character there, press Ctrl-Shift-J instead.
+By hitting Ctrl-Shift-J, you join the lines with a single space character separating them.
+If you don't want that space character there, press Ctrl-Alt-J instead.

 Install within Brackets